 A variety of methods are incorporated into the course to accommodate different learning styles.
-These include project work, reports, portfolio development as well as individual presentations.
+These include, but are not limited to, project work, reports, observations, portfolio development, case study analysis, and individual presentations.

 Year 12 or equivalent literacy and numeracy levels;

 Students must be 18 years of age or over

 Upper intermediate English language proficiency is required for International students.

 This course is a prerequisite to the Diploma of Accounting.